JCook22/know-your-states/README.md

 - To test their current knowledge on the state capital cities of the USA.
 - To find the quiz easy and intuitive to use.
-- To have fun playing the quiz so that there is replayability.
+- To keep track of their score so they know how well they are doing.
 - To have the correct answers shown on an incorrect answer, to help learn for next time.
+- To be able to reset the quiz if they want to try again.

 #### Returning Visitor Goals

 - To try and beat their previous score.
 - To refresh their knowledge.
+- To answer the questions in a random order so it's better to revisit.

 ## Features